UserOfficeProject/user-office-core/documentation/docs/user-guide/user-officer/creating_call.md

 !!! tip ""

     **TIP:** It is good practice to check the templates you wish to use before finalising the creation of the call.
-You can view the template details in the designated template edit page, found by navigating to the templates menu
+You can view the template details in the designated template edit page, found by navigating to the templates menu.

-    Shipment declaration templates, visit registration templates and feedback templates do not appear within calls.
-To select which you would like to utilise, find their page on the main menu and use the 'Mark as active' function {mark as active} to specify which you wish to utilise.
+    Note: [**Shipment declaration templates**](templates/shipment_template.md), [**visit registration templates**](templates/visit_template.md) and [**feedback templates**](templates/feedback_template.md) do not appear within calls.
+To select which you of each of these templates you would like to utilise, find their page on the main menu and use the 'Mark as active' function {mark as active} to specify which should be utilised within the call.
+These will be visible to the user after the experiment has been scheduled in the scheduler.

 **2. Edit a pre-existing template**

-To edit pre-existing [**Proposal templates**](templates/2proposal_template.md) and [**Proposal ESI templates**](templates/proposalESI_template.md) directily from the call, click on edit selected template.
+To edit pre-existing [**Proposal templates**](templates/proposal_template.md) and [**Proposal ESI templates**](templates/proposalESI_template.md) directily from the call, click on edit selected template.
 For all other templates, navigate to the templates menu, click on the desired template type and search for the name of the template you wish to make changes to.

-From here, you can edit the template.
+You can then make changes to the template within the template editor.

 Alternatively, you can also clone the template and edit the new cloned version if you wish to keep the original template as it is.

-*Note: the clone will be renamed 'Copy of _ Template' and will be edded to the end of the list of templates*
+Note: the clone will be renamed 'Copy of (name) Template' and will be edded to the end of the list of templates

 For further information on editing templates for calls, see the specific template creation guides below for an overview of each template's features.